masurp/VU_CADC/tutorials/R_text_dictionary-approaches_2023.md

 We know have a data frame in which each word that exists in the dictionary is labeled with the respective brand personality dimension.
+In the first 10 rows of the data set, only the word “able” was coded with the label “competence”.

 ## Fundamental analysis using the labels